isaac-sim/IsaacLab/source/standalone/workflows/ray/README.md

 ####  Kubernetes / KubeRay Specific : For Cloud or Kubernetes Local
 1. Create several homogeneous ray clusters at once by specifying the ``--num_clusters`` flag to ``launch.py``.
-	For example,
+	(Remember to create a secret if needed for bucket access prior to this step) For example,

 	```